FrancesCoronel/personal-website-v3/_posts/2015-01-05-interview-hack-reactor.md

 1. **Did you ever go through imposter syndrome?** Yeah, absolutely.
 It gets talked about a lot here, because the amount of information is tremendous that it is impossible to know everything.
 No one knows everything.
-It’s definitely something that’s talked about and so are strategies to overcome it.
+It's definitely something that's talked about and so are strategies to overcome it.
 2. **What was your project about?** My solo project was an astronomy app that would tell you the positioning of all the planets and my